estuary/connectors/source-kafka/README.md

 ## Getting Started

-To get started using this connector with Estuary Flow, run `flowctl discover --image ghcr.io/estuary/source-kafka:TAG`.
+To get started using this connector with Estuary Flow, run `flowctl-admin discover --image ghcr.io/estuary/source-kafka:TAG`.

 The remainder of this README is geared toward developers who wish to contribute or integrate the connector in other projects.